sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Spring Boot JUnit with Mockito.md

 	public static void afterClass()...
     ...

-    //this method will faile with null pointer exception as employeeDao is not defined for this object.
+    //this method will fails with null pointer exception as employeeDao is not defined for this object.
     @Test
     void testEmployeeBad(){
         employeeBOImpl = new EmployeeBOImpl();